fluxroot/pulse/README.md

 Acknowledgments
 ---------------
-The Pulse Chess logo was created by Ruxy Sylwyka.
+The Pulse Chess logo was created by Silvian Sylwyka.
 Thanks a lot!

 License